Skip to content

 A process whose name ends in -rtc.
 Watasu provisions a dedicated TURN gateway, a public UDP port, and per-replica public hostnames, then injects TURN_* env vars into the container.
 Used for WebRTC SFUs, voice agents, and real-time apps.
 See Real-Time and WebRTC.

-A process named exactly release.
+A process named release (or <group>-release for prefix-scoped gating).
 Runs once per deploy, before the new release goes live.
 Use for migrations and one-time per-release setup.
 A failing release process aborts the deploy.
 See Processes and Scaling → The release process.

 A process whose name ends in -tcp.
 Reachable as a private TCP endpoint by other apps that explicitly trust this app.
 Used for internal microservice traffic.
 See Private Networking.